-For Emme’s first birthday cake smash photo shoot, I kept the cake smash set-up simple:
+For Emme’s 1st birthday cake smash photo shoot, I kept the cake smash set-up simple:

-Then I put down a sheet – because I knew mess was coming, scattered a few roses, put a few roses in milk jars/vases, set the girls in front of our pink-frosted vanilla crazy cake (pink per her big sister, Scarlett’s request), and let her and her sister go to town on Emme’s birthday cake.
+To set up a smash cake/photo shoot spot, I put down a sheet – because I knew mess was coming, scattered a few roses, put a few roses in milk jars/vases – and really, any flowers would work, set our girls (we have two little girls) in front of our pink-frosted vanilla crazy cake (pink per her big sister, Scarlett’s request), and let her and her sister go to town on Emme’s birthday cake.

 I think this was the point where Emme realized that frosting stuff is MESSY. 😂

 And I’ll honestly cherish these first birthday cake smash photos forever.